 The weather in the Azores has no major extremes but can be changeable.
 Temperatures are stable, usually around 12-13°C/53-55°F in winter and 22-24°C/71-75°F in summer.
 As you would expect in places where the climate is dictated by the ocean, you can get four seasons in one day, so don’t be surprised if you experience sunny days, mixed with a bit of rain, a smattering of low cloud in the morning and a breeze by late afternoon.

 A full passport is required for this destination.
-If this is not currently held it is your responsibility to obtain this in good time.
+If this is not currently held it is your responsibility to obtain it in good time.
 Please visit www.fco.gov.uk for current entry requirements.

 We’re passionate about pedallin’ and there is no better way to soak up a country, its culture, see its wildlife and its people, than by bike!
 Whether you’re travelling in our small guided parties of around 6 – 16 people or riding self-guided with friends or family, our handpicked destinations and a flexible approach ensure you’ll have a wonderful holiday!

 ‘Fun‘, ‘friendly’, ‘professional’, and ‘personal’, are words that are used time and time again by our customers.
 Going that extra mile for our customers isn’t an obligation – it’s just what we do, ‘nowt’s a bother’.
 Skedaddle holidays are designed to relax and recharge, challenge, thrill, exhilarate and chill-out.
 We are able to cater for all levels of experience and fitness.
 If you’re young or old, man or woman, a super fit experienced rider or a relative novice, we have a holiday for you!

 Our holidays provide great cycling in magnificent destinations.
 Whatever your passion, whether off-road, road or leisure cycling, small group or self-guided.
 We take great care of all those who travel with us.
 Whether going alone, or with friends or family, all enjoy the Skedaddle experience.